 The scar resulted from a chickenpox scab that my mom had picked off.
-Initially, the scab grew to a tiny scar and as a kid no one really noticed.
+Initially, the scab grew to a tiny scar and as a child no one really noticed.

-At 11 a knife was taken to my scar and it grew four times the initial size.
-My small dime sized scar had turned into a 3 inch chicken bone shaped scar across my chest.
+At the age of 11, a knife was taken to my scar and it grew four times the initial size.
+My small dime sized scar had turned into a 3 inch chicken bone-shaped scar across my chest.

 In my family where dark skin was thought of as ugly, I began hiding my scars like a nasty secret.
 I began to internalize self-loathing messages of “I am not worthy.”
-I remember hearing my family making fun of me for my dark skin.
+I remember hearing my family making fun of me for my dark and scar prone skin.

 And now with the chickenpox scar on my chest, living with a judgemental mom just made me feel worse about myself.

 I was called ugly and this really affected my self-worth.
 I would constantly hear my mom tell me that, “No one would ever marry me,” and that “you are ugly.”

 Having a scar affected the way I dressed.
 I would dress conservatively and avoid scoop and v-neck tops.
 Crew necks were my friend.
 In the back of my mind, I would tell myself that I was ugly and this prevented me from expressing myself authentically and shamelessly.